zelr0x/sicp/ch1/README.md

 ```scheme
 (expmod base (/ exp 2) m)
 ```
 is evaluated twice in the Louis's version and only once in the normal version, because lisp interpreters usually use applicative order evaluation for procedure arguments.
+This extra evaluation is recursive and it makes the `expmod` function generate tree recursive process instead of linear recursive process.